+It’s easy to see why some players have a fascist reading of Warhammer 40k.
 Partially written as satire in response to the exceedingly optimistic sci-fi of the 1970s, the game takes place in a hopeless, dystopian galaxy where murderous armies run rampant.
 There’s a conscious borrowing of fascist iconography, structures and practices.
 For instance, perhaps the most famous group from 40k’s lore, the Imperium of Man, is a bloated, theocratic ethnostate that traverses the galaxy, purging heretics and alien races.
 “In the grim darkness of the far future, there is only war,” reads the game’s tagline.

 Many Warhammer fans are becoming increasingly uncomfortable with the alt-right faction of the fandom flowering in certain online corners.
 One group taking action is No More Damsels, a charity calling for a more inclusive atmosphere in the London wargaming scene.
 Members want Games Workshop to outline specific plans to tackle racism, sexism, homophobia and other forms of prejudice in the wargaming community.